Societes-AnitCOR/societiesanticor.org/CONTRIBUTING.md

 ## I don't want to read this whole thing I just have a question!!!

 Open An issue starting with [Question] in the title.
+Else, join the conversation on slack : https://join.slack.com/t/societesanticor/shared_invite/zt-hpaqwfh2-BH1q9l9iterYMkcrrxUuxw .

 ## What should I know before I get started?